Dimnir/CancerClassification/README.md

 Second Dataset:

-5) cropping the large (5,000x5,000) images to 150x150 windows to fit models input
+5) cropping the large (5,000x5,000) images into 150x150 windows to make it fit the models input

-6) predicting the class of each cropped window and combining the windows back to 5000x5000 image
+6) predicting the class of each cropped window and combining the windows back to 5000x5000 image for each image from second dataset

 #### Results:

-Final result is:
+Final result:
 - multi-class visualization when each predicted class gets its own color
 - heatmap of the probability of cancer